Geocodio/docs/source.html.md

 **Coverage:**

-* ⚠️ **US, Canada, and Mexico** - Geocodio currently supports US, Canadian, and Mexican addresses.
+* ⚠️ **US and Canada only** - Geocodio currently supports US and Canadian addresses.
 Requests for other countries will return `ZERO_RESULTS` status

 **Error Responses:**